mabragor/quasiquote-2.0/README.md

     * if the resulting depth is zero, is evaluates its subform
     * SPLICE splices the form, same as ordinary ,@ does

+At "level 1", i.e. when only ` , and ,@ are used, and not, say `` ,, ,', ,,@ ,',@
+this behaves exactly as usual quasiquotation.

 ODIG and OINJECT and OSPLICE
 ----------------------------